Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test10_clue_analysis(gemini).md

 ### Informed Clues: 5/5
 **Excellent - Outstanding**

-The clues are highly specific and descriptive, avoiding any direct mention or synonyms of 'Documentary'.
-They focus on the core characteristics of factual presentation, real-world subjects, and educational intent.
-The clues offer diverse angles while consistently reinforcing the intended answer.
+Clues are precise and descriptive without using answer words or synonyms.
+They clearly point to 'Documentary' by focusing on factual content, real events, and educational goals.

 ✅ Strengths:
 - Generally specific and relate to correct answer